Anti-Spam

 Add prefix to subject.
 The prefix defined in the Subject prefix field will be added to the message subject.

-Skip.
+Ignore.
 The message will be passed through to the recipient.

 Mark with Move to junk stamp.
 The X-MS-Exchange-Organization-SCL header is added to the message, together with the message distrust index score.
 If the score is between 4 and 7, properly configured clients will move such message to the junk folder.